gartonq/MetaForensic-Explorer/README.md

     <li>If you will have any problems with magic library try <code>pip install --upgrade python-magic</code> </li>
 </ul>

-<p>Now you are ready to explore and analyze file metadata using the File Metadata Viewer!</p>
+<p>Now you are ready to explore and analyze file metadata using the MetaForensic Explorer!</p>